UPDATE (12.04.2021): This major update revises post commentary and clarifies subway extension options for both SAS Phase 2X and LaGuardia Airport.

 Honestly, I’m iffy on RPA’s Concourse line connection.
 The connection does not yield more service than combined C/D service in the enhanced NYC subway, and it also leaves the 155th Street – 8th Avenue station with less service.
 An alternative option exists to address these issues.

 Option 1b: Cross-Harlem – Concourse connection

 [Fig. 4] Overview of Option 1b.

-Option 1b is a modified version of Option 1a that requires less new construction, albeit at the expense of a direct route from Concourse to the SAS.
-A key advantage of this option over Option 1a is doubled service on the Cross-Harlem line at Lexington Avenue, Malcolm X Blvd, and St. Nicholas Avenue, and increased service at 145th Street station.
-As with Option 1a, the A and C trains serve Inwood and the D and N trains serve The Bronx; in The Bronx, the D runs local and the N runs express in the peak direction.
-New track connections preserve the CPW de-interlining, as follows:
+Option 1b requires less new construction than Option 1a, albeit at the expense of a direct route from the Concourse line to the SAS.
+A key advantage of this option over Option 1a is doubled service on the Cross-Harlem subway at Lexington Avenue, Malcolm X Boulevard, and St. Nicholas Avenue, and increased service at 145th Street.
+As with Option 1a, the A and C trains serve the Inwood line and the D and N trains serve the Concourse line.
+Seldom-used stub tracks between 145th Street and 125th Street on the Central Park West line would connect to the Cross-Harlem subway, as shown in the figures below.

-[Fig. 5] Track connections between the SAS and the Concourse line via CPW stubs.
+[Fig. 5] Track connections between the SAS and the Concourse line.
+(Original track map by vanshnookenraggen.)

-[Fig. 6] Overview of the CPW-SAS connection using CPW stubs.
+[Fig. 6] Overview of the CPW-SAS track connection.

 Option 2: 3rd Avenue subway

 Option 2 is the oft-discussed 3rd Avenue subway.
 It would replace the 3rd Avenue El, which MTA demolished in 1973.
 It would also close a large gap between the Concourse line and the southern portion of the White Plains Road line.
 The relatively high ridership of existing bus services – namely, the Bx15 and Bx41 – make the 3rd Avenue subway a strong contender.
 This option contemplates a subway to Fordham Plaza with provisions for extension further north.